StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 ## Next Talk

-**Families of Congruences for Fractional Partition Functions Modulo Powers of Primes**

-**Hirakjyoti Das (Tezpur University)**
+**Combinatorics of Stammering Tableaux**

+**Bishal Deb (University College London)**

-**17 July 2020 (5 pm IST)**
+**31 July 2020 (8 pm IST)**

-**Abstract**: Recently, Chan and Wang (Fractional powers of the generating function for the partition function.
-Acta Arith.
-187(1), 59--80 (2019)) studied the fractional powers of the generating function for the partition function and found several congruences satisfied by the corresponding coefficients.
-In this talk, we find some new families of congruences modulo powers of primes.
-We also find analogous results for the coefficients of the fractional powers of the generating function for the 2-color partition function.
+**Abstract**: Stammering tableaux are a kind of walks on the Young lattice introduced by Josuat-Vergès in 2017.
+In this talk, we look at properties of stammering tableaux.
+Firstly, we use a link between stammering tableaux and oscillating tableaux which gives rise to a sequence of polynomials, and we describe the coefficients of these polynomials.
+Secondly, we describe a bijection between stammering tableaux and increasing trees, and relate this to Stirling permutations.
+Finally, we define a statistic on stammering tableaux called weight and show that the average weight over all stammering tableaux of a given size and shape is a polynomial in the size and shape of the stammering tableaux.

+This work is part of the masters thesis of the speaker, funded by Labex Bézout at Université Paris-Est Marne-la-Vallée (now Université Gustave Eiffel), and supervised by Samuele Giraudo and Matthieu Josuat-Vergès.

 ## Upcoming Talks